mmichlin66/mmichlin66.github.io/mimbl/rendering-methods.md

 <FuncProxy func={this.renderSomething} />;
 ```

-The above code is the precise equivalent of:
+Thus the code in the previous example is the precise equivalent of:

 ```tsx
 <FuncProxy func={this.renderSomething} />;